netlify/build/README.md

 const pEvent = require('p-event')

 module.exports = {
+  // INVALID EXAMPLE: do not use this.
-  // This event will not be awaited
+  // This event will not be awaited.
   onPreBuild: ({ utils }) => {
     const emitter = doSomethingAsync()
     emitter.on('response', response => {